slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Quickly, specifically, sincerely.

-> *"It’s not an apology if it comes with an excuse.
-It is not a compliment if it comes with a request."
+> *"Never ruin an apology with an excuse."
--- Kevin Kelly*
+-- Benjamin Franklin*